Belchertown State School: Changing attitudes towards institutions

 The horrendous conditions at Belchertown were revealed in 1970 in a newspaper article entitled "The Tragedy of Belchertown".
 Reporter Jeremy Shanks wrote about the conditions at the state school.

-In 1922, Ben Ricci, parent of Belcherton resident Robert Simon Ricci, began a class-action lawsuit against the school based on the horrific living conditions.
+In 1972, Ben Ricci, parent of Belchertown resident Robert Simpson Ricci, began a class-action lawsuit against the school based on the horrific living conditions.
 The judge assigned to the case visited the institution without prior warning, witnessing "clogged plumbing, unattended residents drinking out of commodes, and an overwhelming stench of urine and feces.
 And there was incessant screaming … a soundtrack of horrible screaming.”
-Ricci v, Greenblatt was the first lawsuit against a state school, and others followed in Massachusetts for the next few years.
+Ricci v.
+Greenblatt was the first lawsuit against a state school, and others followed in Massachusetts for the next few years.
 The lawsuit was settled by the judge's requirement of the Commonwealth to provide services and supports to the plaintiff class throughout their lives.

 In 1973, the deaths of four patients was investigated by the state and resulted in a report that found evidence of the institution's neglect and insufficient safety protocols.
 One of those deaths was that of Linda Buchanan, who died of exposure while outside overnight.
 The limited search for her was deemed insufficient by investigators, they had stopped searching at 10pm and found her body the next morning.

 In 1975, two residents of Belchertown, Virginia Boyd and Ida Montufesco, sued the Belchertown registry of voters for refusing to allow them to register to vote.
 The clerk denied them their right to vote on the basis of being under guardianship, despite the fact that neither was under guardianship (which would deprive them of their right to vote under Massachusetts state law).
 The case Boyd v.
 Board of Registrars of Voters of Belchertown resulted in the affirmation that people residing at Belchertown could vote as long as they were not under guardianship and were not deprived of the right to vote because they live in an institution.

 In 1977 a case was brought against the school on behalf of a 67-year-old mentally ill man unable to properly take care of himself with leukemia to determine if a court-appointed guardian ad litem could refuse treatment on his behalf.

 In the early 1980s, self advocates led a march in Belchertown, protesting the continued existence of the state school.
 This was one of the self advocacy movements earliest demonstrations.
 The march went from the institution to the town common, where a meeting was to be held about the future of the institution.
 Many of the participants were former residents of the school.

 In 1992, the same year the institution was planned to close, a survey was commissioned to see how residents and former residents of Belchertown felt about their living situation.
 Former residents and their families were much more likely to report being satisfied with community living.
 Over the past couple years, more and more people had left to live in the community.
 Some moved into apartments or homes with other former residents of Belchertown.